-Asked by Ali-Rowley more than 1 year ago
+Asked by Ali-Rowley 4 years ago

 Thanks for answering - your answer appears below

 TA-oR 4 years ago

 We use Fake Bake self tan lotion in the salon (retails at about £22).
 After all of the products we tested, this was by far the best- no streaks, no darker patches and adjusts to your skin colour.
 If you're very fair skinned, it comes in a 'Fair' shade so ideal if you're a bit nervous about going too dark (we've ever seen this happen tho!)
 If you prepare the skin properly with oil free exfoliant (Fake Bake passion fruit body polish is fab), you really can't go wrong.

 St Tropez seems to be a very effective natural looking self tan that you can apply yourself.
 Ebay have a great range includinding aerosol sprays.
 Alternatively why not grab yourself a spray tan every now and then.
 They are fast effective and last for at least 10 days - We use fake Bake and califonia tan for our airbrush spray tanning.